fluffypill0w/blog/_posts/2021-01-11-Ethernaut-Level-0.md

 Anyway, with my eth in hand thanks to a sockpuppet account, I was able to generate a new instance of this level and call the various contract functions from the web console.

-The first thing I did was look at the contract’s abi as suggested, and I noticed a function named ‘password’.
+The first thing I did was look at the contract’s ABI as suggested, and I noticed a function named `password`.
 So naturally I did what any reasonable person would do… I called the `password()` method.

 ![password function call results](Images/blog_ethernaut0.0.jpg "password lvl 0")